 There are 15 different areas in Glasgow included in GoWell – one of which is Sighthill.
 The map shows the study area boundaries for Sighthill.

-We are interested in Sighthill because it is part of the community regeneration programme currently taking place in Glasgow.
-This may involve a range of activities such as building new homes, refurbishment, demolition and attempts to support communities with improved services and amenities.
-These activities provide an opportunity to find out from local residents if and how their health and lives change as a result of investment in their homes and their neighbourhood.
+We are interested in Sighthill because it is part of the community regeneration programme taking place in Glasgow.
+This has involved a range of activities such as building new homes, refurbishment, demolition and efforts to support communities with improved services and amenities.
+These activities have provided an opportunity to find out from local residents if and how their health and lives change as a result of investment in their homes and their neighbourhood.

 If you've been involved in one of our surveys you can find additional information about your participation here.

 We have conducted four surveys in Sighthill to date: in 2006 in which 558 residents were interviewed; 2008 in which 291 residents were interviewed; 2011 in which 265 residents were interviewed; and 2015 in which 96 residents were interviewed.

 A small selection of findings from these four surveys with Sighthill residents are shown below: